 How To Do Grounding Or Earthing

 The beauty of grounding is in its simplicity.
-THere’s no specific grounding technique or grounding protocol.
+There’s no specific grounding technique or grounding protocol.
 All you need is contact with the earth.
-This can come in the form or direct contact or through a conductive surface like a grounding mat or specific footwear.
+This can come in the form of direct contact or through a conductive surface like a grounding mat or specific footwear.

 • Go barefoot.
 Walking barefoot outside on natural grounding surfaces like grass, sand, or soil is one of the most effective ways to do grounding.
 This method allows for direct contact with the earth's surface and allows the body to absorb the earth's natural electrical charge.